mozilla/dxr/docs/source/deployment.rst

 * make
 * build-essential
-* libclang-dev (clang dev headers 3.3 or 3.4)
+* libclang-dev (clang dev headers).
+Version 3.5 is recommended, though we theoretically support back to 3.2.
-* llvm-dev (LLVM dev headers 3.3 or 3.4)
+* llvm-dev (LLVM dev headers, version 3.5 recommended)
 * pkg-config
 * npm (Node.js and its package manager)
 * openjdk-7-jdk
 * elasticsearch 1.1 or higher.
 The elasticsearch corporation maintains its own packages; they aren't often found in distros.
+Newer is better, though I tend to avoid x.0 releases.

-Technically, you could probably do without most of these on the web server, though you'd then need to build DXR on a different machine and transfer it over.
+Technically, you could probably do without most of these on the web server, though you'd then need to build DXR itself on a different machine and transfer it over.

 .. note::